pytorch/audio/test/torchaudio_unittest/prototype/hifi_gan/original/README.md

  - Add `return_complex=False` argument to `torch.stft` call in `mel_spectrogram` in `meldataset.py`, to make code
 PyTorch 2.0 compatible
  - Remove the import statements required only for the removed functions.
- - Code was formatted to pass pre-commit checks (see `.pre-commit-config.yaml` for configuration).
+ - Format the code to pass pre-commit checks (see `.pre-commit-config.yaml` for configuration).

 Apart from the changes listed above, the implementation of the retained functions and classes is kept as-is.